 The surrender is made by the Centre for International Police Cooperation of the General Inspectorate of the Romanian Police, with the support of the police unit across whose jurisdiction the place of detention is found, within 10 days from the date the decision to surrender becomes final.

 Under the law, the arrested person has the right to be informed on the content of the European arrest warrant, to be assisted by a lawyer elected or appointed by the court and, in case they do not understand or speak Romanian, the right to an interpreter provided freely by the court.

-For detailed information regarding the European arrest warrant, do not hesitate to consult the list of attorneys within the Darie, Manea & Associates law firm, who will provide specialized legal advice and representation before the competent authorities when appropriate.
+For detailed information regarding the European arrest warrant, do not hesitate to contact the lawyers in Romania at Darie, Manea & Associates law firm, who will provide specialized legal advice and representation before the competent authorities when appropriate.